technical-aditya-rathore/NeuroPulse-/README.md

 ﻿# NeuroPulse-

  ------------------------------------------------------------------------------------------
-NEURO-PULSE OS is a cutting-edge, futuristic web-based audio visualizer designed for high-performance sound analysis and creative media capture.
+NEURO-PULSE  is a cutting-edge, futuristic web-based audio visualizer designed for high-performance sound analysis and creative media capture.
 Developed with a focus on Cybernetic Aesthetics and Neural synchronization, it allows users to transform ambient sound or music files into a holographic light show.

  Features
  ------------------------------------------------------------------------------------------